Chief Compliance Officers: Role, Authority, and Strategic Importance

 Outsourced and Fractional Chief Compliance Officers

-Many mid-sized companies utilize:
+Many mid-sized organizations utilize:

 Fractional CCO services